 The total area of the Brunswick site covers around 682,000 square meters.
-In addition to three plants in Brunswick, further axle production plants in Isenbüttel, Hanover, Emden and Meerane as well as a logistics center in Harvesse belong to Volkswagen Group Components Brunswick.
+In addition to three plants in Brunswick, further axle production plants in Isenbüttel, Emden, Osnabrück, Meerane and Barsinghausen as well as a logistics center in Harvesse belong to Volkswagen Group Components Brunswick.

 The component production includes front and rear axles, steering systems, and battery systems as well as machinery, equipment, tools, and molds.
-In 2021, 2.2 million axles, 8.9 million brake discs, 2.2 million steering units, and 233,616 battery systems were produced.
+In 2022, 2.3 million axles, 9.4 million brake discs, 2.1 million steering units, and roughly 300,000 battery systems were produced.

 The site is systematically geared towards e-mobility.
 Among the customers are the vehicle-building plants of Volkswagen Passenger Cars, Audi, ŠKODA, SEAT, Volkswagen Commercial Vehicles as well as MAN, Scania, Lamborghini, and Bentley.